Skip to article frontmatterSkip to article content

 Decide how to manage missing values.
 Missing data can mean a variety of things: perhaps a participant did not know the answer, or they refused to answer, the question was accidentally skipped, the handwriting was illegible, or there was an error made in data entry, or the value should be blank on purpose.
 Should missing data be removed, imputed, or marked as “Unknown” or “Not Applicable”?
 Make sure that this decision is transparently documented somewhere.
 Deleting missing data entirely may not always make sense as missing data can provide insights on the data collection process.

 If your data is under version control, changes to the data will be automatically tracked.
 You can also keep a text file with the changes, such as a "Data Cleaning Log.”
 Record what you changed, when, and most importantly: why.
 This documentation increases transparency and by adding clear and detailed notes you will allow others to replicate your data cleaning process.
+Ensure that any old files are clearly labeled as such to avoid any confusion in the future.
+You can also delete older/messy data if you are sure that you no longer need this version of the data.
 Versioning files and updating documentation takes time and consideration - and is worthwhile in the long run to save future you and others time trying to retrace your steps.

 It is easier to not have to clean data - you can prevent data errors during data collection.
 Define range limits on your data where possible (for example, the score must be a value between 0 and 10 for household members; a birthday must be between certain dates).
 Prevent blank values by requiring data entry, or ensure that where blank values should be present they are intentional.